Skip to main content

 OCaml runtime maintains a free-list data structure that acts as a lookup index for free memory that it has allocated — used to satisfy allocation requests for OCaml blocks.

-It can be in the size of Gbs, collection works in phases and is also a stop-the-world action so that blocks can be moved around without being observed by the live application.
+It can be in the size of Gbs, collection works in phases and the mark and sweep phases are done in incremental slices, each of which causes a brief pause.
+Only the compaction phase is a stop-the-world action so that blocks can be moved around without being observed by the live application.

 markacts on heap slicescans the block graph and marks all live blocks by setting the color tag of the block header